encodis/mokuwiki/README.md

 A prefix can also be inserted in front of each *line* of the included files by specifying it as a third 'argument'.
 For example, `<<include_X*Y.dat|* * *|> >>` will insert `> ` in front of each line, including the content of the file as a block quote.
 To do so without a separator between files just leave that argument empty: `<<include_X*Y.dat||> >>`.

+Although the metadata section of each included file is discarded, it is parsed.
+This allows MokuWiki to substitute those metadata values into the body of the included file using certain placeholders: `?{value}` or just `?value`.
+(The former is preferred to reduce ambiguity.)
+For example, to include the date (assuming there is such a metadata) field, you would have the text "this is the ?{date}" in the file body.

 ### Image links

 The image link directive provides an easier way to link to images: the syntax `!!A Nice Image!!` will be converted to `![A Nice Image](images/a_nice_image.jpg)`.
 Some points to note include: